conniejhe/Surface-Cutting/PythonScripts/README.md

 ## Surface Cutting
 ### SurfaceCut.py
 To use this script, make sure you have multiple 'SurfaceTrackerManual' objects.
 This script relies on the proper naming of these segments, so it is very important that the naming is correct (which it should be by default).
 The active source should be the brain surface.
 Surface Cut requires a selected point on the inside of the desired region to indicate which portion the user would like to keep.
-Therefore, make sure you have an inside point selected as the only point selected - do not extract it, just leave it selected.
+Therefore, to use this script you must have an inside point selected as the only point selected - do not extract it, just leave it selected.
 Now, you can run the script which will first append the 'SurfaceTrackerManual' objects into one object and then run the 'Surface Cut' filter using the appended line segments and the selected inside point.